Pratik58D/twitter/README.md

-only backed is completed yet
+only backend is completed yet , ui is completed but integration is still remain